cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 > Note you may also use a headless setup.
 See [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) for more information on headless setups.

-Walk through the initial setup process of the Pi and configure the settings in accordance with your situation.
-We have provided screenshots in Figures 3 - 8 that depict this process.
+Next, we walk through the initial setup process of the Pi and configure the settings in accordance with your situation.
+We have provided screenshots in Figures 3 - 8 that depicts this process.

 <center>
 <img src="setup1.png" width="50%" />

 Figure 3.
-After successfull boot the Pi will display the Welcome Page.
+After successfully booting the Pi will display the Welcome Page.
 </center>